arnim/p4nreana-tutorials/advanced/example2/README.md

 ### 2. Create a Dockerfile

-Create a file named **Dockerfile** that will contain the base image and the additional packages you want to install, e.g.:
+Create a new file and name it **Dockerfile**; it will contain the base image and the additional packages you want to install.
+First you need to specify a base image, with the command `FROM`, e.g. from a public repository.
+Then you can upload the needed files with `COPY`, like a requirements file containg all the packages and libraries you need to install.
+Finally, with `RUN` you specify the commands to install everything on top of the base image.

+This is a very simple example of a Dockerfile, where we install the libraries specified inside **requirements.txt** on top of a base image available [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html):

 ```
 FROM jupyter/scipy-notebook